muhammad404found/Text-Reverser/README.md

 # 🔁 Text Reverser

-A Python app that flips any text you type — backwards and beautifully.
+A Python app with a simple GUI that reverses any text input — because why not confuse your friends?

-## Features
-- Simple GUI
+- Type any text
-- Pop-up results
+- Click reverse
+- Boom — backwards brilliance

-## Built With
+Built with `tkinter`.
-- tkinter

-## Author
-Muhammad Ahmad
+**Author:** Muhammad Ahmad